akurudi/Web-Scraper-API/README.md

-# WEB SCRAPER
+# Web Scraping API
 An API server for web scraping built using [Express](https://expressjs.com/) and [Cheerio](https://cheerio.js.org/).
 This implementation provides multiple API endpoints that can be consumed in an app to scrape content like:

 1. Canonical
-2. Meta Keywords
+2. Hreflangs
-3. Meta Description
-4. Title
-5. Headings (H1, H2 and H3)
+3. Headings (H1, H2 and H3)
+4. Open Graph
+5. Title
-6. Hreflangs
+6. Meta Description
+7. Meta Keywords

 ## Installation
 You can install project dependacies using either `npm` or `yarn`.